Dates

 A tragic love story

 The new La Bayadère is set in Southeast India, where the Dutch established several trading posts during the era of the Dutch East India Company.
-The sincere love between Nikiya, a spiritual temple dancer, and Solor, a captain of mixed heritage, challenges the expectations of race and caste.
-However, Solor allows himself to be manipulated by the Dutch governor William Carel Hartsinck, who forces him to marry his daughter, Alida.
+The sincere love between Nikiya, a beautiful dancer, and Solor, a captain in the service of the Dutch East India Company, challenges prevailing norms and expectations.
+However, Solor allows himself to be manipulated by the Dutch governor Willem Karel Hartsinck, who forces him to marry his daughter, Alida.
 When Alida discovers that Solor already loves another, she decides to eliminate Nikiya.
 Overcome with grief and guilt, Solor drifts into a dream state.
 In the iconic ‘Kingdom of the Shades’, he sees Nikiya once more, but she remains out of reach.
 The consequences of the wrong choices will haunt him forever.

 Performance information